The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: The combined sensitivity to MPVDM parameter space and benchmarks

-In~\Cref{fig: 2D plots}, the masses of $\mu^\prime$ and $H_D$ are fixed to common reference values.
+In \Cref{fig: 2D plots}, the masses of $\mu^\prime$ and $H_D$ are fixed to common reference values.
 While the former plays only a marginal role -- its mass simply needs to be large enough for $\mu_D$ to exceed the current lower limit of about 850~GeV -- the latter has a more significant impact.
-To illustrate this, consider~\Cref{fig: 2D plots}(b): the viable region forms a narrow vertical band in $m_{V_D}$, centred around $0.21$--$0.25$~GeV, where the near-resonant condition $2m_{\mathrm{DM}}\!\lesssim\!m_{H_D}$ ensures consistency with CMB limits.
+To illustrate this, consider \Cref{fig: 2D plots}(b): the viable region forms a narrow vertical band in $m_{V_D}$, centred around $0.21$--$0.25$~GeV, where the near-resonant condition $2m_{\mathrm{DM}}\!\lesssim\!m_{H_D}$ ensures consistency with CMB limits.
 Increasing $m_{H_D}$ shifts this band towards larger $m_{V_D}$ values, with its right edge following the relation $m_{V_D}\!\simeq\!m_{H_D}/2$.
 Since the collider and $\Delta\hat a_\mu$ contours are essentially unaffected by $m_{H_D}$, the region of overlap between the band and the allowed $(g-2)_\mu$ area gradually moves into the collider-excluded region (cyan area).
 Conversely, decreasing $m_{H_D}$ pushes the band towards smaller $m_{V_D}$ values, which again fall under the collider bound.
 Thus, the qualitative structure of the allowed parameter space is determined primarily by the resonance condition, rather than by the precise values of $m_{H_D}$ or $m_{\mu^\prime}$.

-Finally, to illustrate explicit numerical examples, we list in~\Cref{tab:BPs for g2 + cosmo} several benchmark points that satisfy all relevant constraints within the {\it tension scenario}.
-These points reproduce the relic abundance close to the {\sc Planck} value, yield $\Delta a_\mu$ within $2\sigma$, and respect DM direct and indirect detection limits.
+Benchmark BP1 offers a concrete numerical example of a point lying in such a narrow resonant strip and simultaneously satisfying the $a_\mu$ and relic-density constraints.